 - June 2019 – May steps down as Conservative Party leader

 With resignations, backstops and borders hitting the headlines, it’s easy to feel disorientated when it comes to Brexit negotiations and the decisions coming from the Houses of Parliament.

 We’ve created a handy infographic to get you up to speed on all you need to know as we approach the crucial final days of Brexit.
 Find out what’s happened so far and how the Pound is faring as the countdown to the official exit ticks down.

 The crucial people involved in the key Brexit decisions

-Theresa May said in her first speech as Prime Minister,
+Theresa May said in her resignation speech on 24 May,